nyno-kb/python-101/_episodes/06-for-loops.md

 teaching: 10
 exercises: 15
 questions:
-- "How can I make a program do many things?"
+- "How can I make a program repeat a task?"
 objectives:
 - "Explain what for loops are normally used for."
 - "Trace the execution of a simple (unnested) loop and correctly state the values of variables in each iteration."